The Boxer: Creation and recording

 I never heard the total record until I heard it on the air...
 I thought: That’s the greatest record I heard in my life, especially after the scrutiny and after all the time they spent on it and breakin’ it apart musically and soundwise and all of it.
 There was some magic in the studio that day, and Roy Halee captured it.
 Paul and I had a really nice groove.

-The song has only one drumbeat, and played during the 'lie-la-lie' refrain.
+The song has only one drumbeat, played during the 'lie-la-lie' refrain.
 The session drummer Hal Blaine created the heavily reverberated drum sound with the help of producer Roy Halee, who found a spot for the drums in front of an elevator in the Columbia offices.
 The recording of the drum was recorded as the song was being played live by the musicians.
 Blaine would pound the drums at the end of the "Lie la lie" vocals that were playing in his headphones, and at one point, an elderly security guard got a big surprise when he came out of the elevator and was startled by Blaine's thunderous drums.

-Hal Blaine recounted the recording process, "There we were with all these mic cables, my drums, and a set of headphones," says Blaine.
-"When the chorus came around — the 'lie-la-lie' bit — Roy had me come down on my snare drum as hard as I could.
+Hal Blaine recounted the recording process: "There we were with all these mic[rophone] cables, my drums, and a set of headphones," says Blaine.
+"When the chorus came around—the 'lie-la-lie' bit—Roy had me come down on my snare drum as hard as I could.
 In that hallway, by the elevator shaft, it sounded like a cannon shot!
 Which was just the kind of sound we were after."